aws/aws-app-mesh-examples/examples/apps/colorapp/README.md

 #### Deploy images to ECR for your account

-Before you can deploy the services, you will need to deploy the images that ECS will use for `gateway` and `colorteller` to ECR image repositories for your account.
+Before you can deploy the services, you will need to deploy the images that ECS will use for `frontend` and `colorteller` to ECR image repositories for your account.
 You can build these images from source under the `examples/apps/colorteller/src` and push them using the provided deploy scripts after you create repositories for them on ECR, as shown below.

 In addition to the previously defined environment variables, you will also need to export the following:

 * `AWS_ACCOUNT_ID` - Your AWS account ID.

-Deploy the `gateway` image:
+Deploy the `frontend` image:

 ```
 # from the colorapp repo root...
-$ cd examples/apps/colorapp/src/gateway
+$ cd examples/apps/colorapp/src/frontend
-$ aws ecr create-repository --repository-name=gateway
+$ aws ecr create-repository --repository-name=frontend
-$ export COLOR_GATEWAY_IMAGE=$(aws ecr describe-repositories --repository-names=gateway --query 'repositories[0].repositoryUri' --output text)
+$ export FRONTEND_IMAGE=$(aws ecr describe-repositories --repository-names=frontend --query 'repositories[0].repositoryUri' --output text)
 $ export AWS_ACCOUNT_ID=<replace-with-your-account-id>
 $ ./deploy.sh
-+ '[' -z 226767807331.dkr.ecr.us-west-2.amazonaws.com/gateway ']'
++ '[' -z 226767807331.dkr.ecr.us-west-2.amazonaws.com/frontend ']'
-+ docker build -t 226767807331.dkr.ecr.us-west-2.amazonaws.com/gateway .
++ docker build -t 226767807331.dkr.ecr.us-west-2.amazonaws.com/frontend .
 Sending build context to Docker daemon      1MB
 Step 1/11 : FROM golang:1.10 AS builder
 ...
-+ docker push 226767807331.dkr.ecr.us-west-2.amazonaws.com/gateway
++ docker push 226767807331.dkr.ecr.us-west-2.amazonaws.com/frontend
-The push refers to repository [226767807331.dkr.ecr.us-west-2.amazonaws.com/gateway]
+The push refers to repository [226767807331.dkr.ecr.us-west-2.amazonaws.com/frontend]
 latest: digest: sha256:ce597511c0230af89b81763eb51c808303e9ef8e1fbe677af02109d1f73a868c size: 528
 $
 ```